 The Recognised Seasonal Employer (RSE) scheme came into effect in April 2007.
 The scheme allows the horticulture and viticulture industries to recruit workers from overseas for seasonal work when there are not enough New Zealand workers.
 There is an administrative limit or cap on the number of RSE places that can be taken up in any one year.
-This cap was set at 5,000 places when the scheme was established in 2007, but the success of the RSE scheme has led to increased demand from employers and the cap was increased to 19,000 for the 2022/23 season.
-Unless employers can show they have preestablished relationships with workers from other countries, they may only recruit workers under RSE policy from the following eligible Pacific countries: Fiji, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+This cap was set at 5,000 places when the scheme was established in 2007, but the success of the RSE scheme has led to increased demand from employers and the cap was increased to 20,750 for the 2024/25

+Unless employers can show they have pre-existing relationships with workers from other countries, they may only recruit workers under RSE policy from the following eligible Pacific countries: Fiii.
+Kiribati.
+Nauru.
+Papua New Guinea.
+Samoa, Solomon Islands, Tonga, Tuvalu Vanuatu, and from 2024 Timor-Leste.
 Workers must meet health and character requirements and provide evidence of arrangements to leave New Zealand at the end of their stay.
 People employed under the RSE policy may stay in New Zealand for up to seven months during any 11-month period.
-Exceptions to this are workers from Tuvalu and Kiribati, who can stay for nine months because of the distance from New Zealand and the cost of travel.
+Exceptions to this are workers from Tuvalu and Kiribati, who can stay for nine months because of the distance from New Zealand and the cost of travel